jessicagrosman/training-blog/_posts/2019-03-17-rebuilding-coffee-cards.md

 ### Cards in elearning

 Overall, the cards offer a flexible outline to present chunks of information.
 It's an updated version of the tabbed view that is very popular in elearning.

-Cards are popular on website because they are mobile friendly.
-This activity is not as responsive because it is made in Storyline.
-It looks like this on my phone: